Free South Dakota Arrests, Criminal Records & Probation Search

 How To Request Expunction of a Criminal Record in South Dakota

-Expunging of criminal records is typically done through the courts and by the attorney general.
-As per, SDCL § 23A-3-26, expungement pertains to the sealing of all criminal records in the courts, law enforcement agencies, detention facilities or Department of Public Safety in regards to an individual’s arrest, detention, apprehension, trial or disposition of an offense committed within the criminal justice system.12
+As per SDCL § 23A-3-26, expungement pertains to the sealing of all criminal records in the courts, law enforcement agencies, detention facilities or Department of Public Safety in regard to an individual’s arrest, detention, apprehension, trial or disposition of an offense committed within the criminal justice system.12

-Furthermore, as per SDCL § 23A-3-32, after an expunction, an individual’s status in the contemplation and eyes of the law is restored to the way it was before an arrest or indictment or information—they are therefore can no longer be held guilty of the crime for which the expunction was completed.13
+Furthermore, as per SDCL § 23A-3-32, after an expunction, an individual’s status in the contemplation and eyes of the law is restored to the way it was before an arrest or indictment or information—they are therefore, can no longer be held guilty of the crime for which the expunction was completed.13

 Process of Expunction